SuperOfficeDocs/superoffice-docs/docs/foreignkey.md

 so.client: online # online, web, win, pocket, or mobile
 ---

-# ForeignKeys – to fluent or not to fluent, that is the question!
+# ForeignKeys – to fluent or not to fluent, that is the question

 So there I was, one week to Christmas, and thinking not about what shopping I needed to get done before Christmas, but how to make it easier to work with Foreign Keys.

 ![image_thumb.png][img1]

-In SDK trainings, I refer to Foreign Keys as a means of connecting SuperOffice entities with those defines in external systems.
-These can be mapped to any pre-existing SuperOffice entities, such as appointments, contacts, documents, etc, as well as user-defined entities.
+In SDK training, I refer to Foreign Keys as a means of connecting SuperOffice entities with those defines in external systems.
+These can be mapped to any pre-existing SuperOffice entities, such as appointments, contacts, and documents, as well as user-defined entities.

 ![image_thumb_1.png][img2]

 Conceptually the external system is referred to as an Application.
-Where applications generally have multiple functions, or departments, the Foreign Key system exposes a device id and device name.
+Where applications generally have multiple functions or departments, the Foreign Key system exposes a device id and device name.

 Choose your favorite ERP system and use that name as the application name, then, divide the sub-components into textual device identifiers, which can then have multiple device names.
-This give you a three-dimensional means of differentiating conceptual components between architectures.
+This gives you a three-dimensional means of differentiating conceptual components between architectures.

 ![image_thumb_2.png][img3]